-If you’ve picked up a Harry Potter wand then consider heading to some of the interactive areas marked on the map to see what spells you can cast.
+If you’ve purchased a Harry Potter wand then consider heading to some of the interactive areas marked on the map to see what spells you can cast.

 If not consider heading to Ollivanders inside Hogsmeade at Islands of Adventure and watching the five-minute interactive show before choosing a wand of your very own.

-Alternatively, consider heading to Madam Malkin’s Robes for All Occasions and picking up a Hogwarts robe.
+Alternatively, consider heading to Madam Malkin’s Robes for All Occasions to purchase a Hogwarts robe.